mar1asm/Tokero/README.md

 📝 Project Overview & Test Documentation

-This project contains automated tests built for the Tokero platform, using Playwright for browser automation and NUnit as the test runner and framework.
-The goal is to validate core functionality, catch regressions, and ensure platform stability across different environments and configurations.
+This project contains automated tests built for the Tokero platform, using Playwright for browser automation and NUnit as the test framework.
+The goal is to validate core functionality and ensure platform stability across different environments and configurations.

-🔍 Main Features of the Testing Suite
-🌐 Cross-Browser Support

-All UI tests are designed to automatically run in three major browsers:
+All UI tests are designed to automatically run in three browsers:

     Chromium

     Firefox

     WebKit

-This is enabled via a custom [MultiBrowserTest] attribute, which dynamically generates test cases for each browser.
-This ensures a higher level of confidence that the application behaves consistently across engines.
+This is enabled via a custom [MultiBrowserTest] attribute, which dynamically generates test cases per browser — helping ensure consistency across rendering engines.

-🔄 Exchange Page Testing
+Exchange Page Testing

-The Exchange page is a central feature of the Tokero platform.
-The following tests have been implemented:
+The Exchange page is a core feature of the Tokero platform.
+The following aspects are tested:

-    ✅ Ensures that the default currency parity selected on load is EUR.
+    The default parity selected on load is EUR.

-    ✅ Allows switching between different parities (e.g., RON, USD) and verifies that:
+    Switching to another parity (e.g., RON, USD) updates:

-        The selected parity updates correctly in the UI.
+        The selected parity shown in the UI.

-        The data table showing available coins is populated as expected.
+        The data table content, confirming coin list updates correctly.

-🌍 Language Switching Validation
+Language Switching

-Tokero supports multiple languages.
-A test has been added to:
+To ensure multilingual support works as expected:

-    ✅ Select a language (e.g., EN, RO, HU) via the language switcher.
+     Select a language (e.g., EN, RO, HU) via the language switcher.

-    ✅ Assert that a known keyword for that language appears on the page, confirming the translation is applied.
+     Verify a specific keyword appears in that language, confirming the translation is applied.

-🔌 API Testing
+⚙️ API Testing

-Tests are also written for backend API validation using standard HttpClient calls:
+API-level tests ensure backend services are responsive and functional:

+    The coin-pair price endpoint responds with status 200 OK and valid data.

-    ✅ A performance test ensures that the API responds within 2 seconds, guarding against backend slowness or timeout risks.
+    A performance test ensures the response time is under 2 seconds — helping flag backend latency issues.

-🧰 Test Artifacts and Reporting
+Test Artifacts & Reporting

-    Test output is stored in the TestResults/ folder.
+    Test result files are saved in the TestResults/ directory.

-    Playwright trace files (ZIP archives) are generated for failed tests to allow debugging via Playwright Trace Viewer.
+    Playwright trace files (.zip) are generated on failure and stored under TestResults/playwright-traces/.

+    These can be opened with Playwright Trace Viewer for visual debugging.

+    Test results can also be exported to .trx and converted to HTML using tools like ReportUnit or ExtentReports.

+Tradeoffs and Architectural Notes

+To prioritize speed and functional coverage, some compromises were made:

+    Limited abstraction: Most test logic is inline rather than fully abstracted into reusable base classes.

+    Hardcoded selectors: Used in certain tests for speed instead of fully encapsulating everything in page objects.

+    Minimal documentation in code: While readable, comments & documentation could be improved.